bubba2k/formscript/README.md

 # FormScript

-FormScript is an interpreted domain specific language for creating simple interactive calculator programs on the CLI, with emphasis on easy I/O handling.
+FormScript is an interpreted domain specific language for creating simple (non-branching) CLI calculator scripts.

 ## Overview

-Suppose we want to calculate the volume and surface area of a cylinder (or many).
+Suppose we need to calculate the volume and surface area of a cylinder (... or many different cylinders).
 This is quickly implemented in FormScript:

 ```python